 - Decentralized autonomous organizations (DAOs) and even decentralized science are beholden to the Ethereum network’s underlying technology.

 For all the utility its network provides, liquidity is crucial.
 Ether has no hard cap or limit on the total number of coins issued.
 Its relative lack of scarcity and potential for inflation (especially compared to finite bitcoin) has always been one of the main factors keeping ETH from shouldering its way past BTC.
+The Flippening, in other words, is difficult by design.

-The collapse of the Terra ecosystem has also benefited Ethereum over the past months, as many cryptocurrency owners switched their staking to the more popular and battle-tested token.
+In other news, the collapse of the Terra ecosystem has also benefited Ethereum over the past months, as many cryptocurrency owners switched their staking to the more popular and battle-tested token.
 The Terra-to-Polygon merge has already had its delays, and it’s not yet clear if the mid-September date is finalized.

-As the merge approaches, traders’ and analysts’ eyes are obviously keeping a close watch on the price action.
+As The Merge approaches, traders’ and analysts’ eyes are obviously keeping a close watch on the price action.
 Ethereum has seen lots of back-and-forth over the past months from speculators, who are seemingly unable to decide on where the token is headed.

 Ethereum purists view the token as a better alternative to bitcoin.
 Ethereum does things, they argue, it serves a purpose beyond store-of-value.